House Mouse Facts

 ¼ inch long with pointed ends; dark color

-Signs of House Mouse Damage
+House Mouse - Identify Damage

 Droppings, gnaw marks, and urine odors are just a few signs of mice activity.
+If you see any of these signs, check out how our products can help.

 Droppings are the most commonly encountered evidence of rodent activity.
 Even a small mouse infestation can produce literally thousands of droppings in a short period of time.